Cemeteries and Crematorium

-- The cemetery chapels have re-opened allowing funerals to take place prior to interment at graveside (again with a maximum of 24 mourners).
+- The cemetery chapels have re-opened allowing funerals to take place prior to interment at graveside.

-- Places of Worship have re-opened this will allow for “Committal” services both at the crematorium and at graveside to restart.
+- Places of Worship have re-opened this allows for “Committal” services both at the crematorium and at graveside to restart.

 - Memorial Masons are allowed to carry out new installations, additional inscriptions and replacement headstones with suitable PPE and social distancing measures.